raymondabiola/JUDGE-Token-Contract/README.md

 **The JudgeToken contract defines allocation for:** <br>
-- Staking Rewards
+- Staking Rewards Allocation
-- Team Funding
+- Team Allocation

 ### 2. JudgeTreasury
-*Acts as the fund manager contract for the ecosystem* <br> <br>
+*Acts as the Bank contract for the ecosystem* <br> <br>
 **Features**:
 - Can mint tokens to self
-- Can fund rewards manager contracts for staking rewards
+- Can fund rewards manager contracts with staking base rewards
 - Handles team funding too
-- Supports sending bonus rewards to the staking pool.
+- Supports sending bonus rewards to the Reward Manager contract.
-<br> **NOTE**: Bonus rewards can only be sent to the rewards manager contract if the base quarterly reward for current quarter has been paid
+<br> **NOTE**: Bonus rewards can only be sent to the rewards manager contract if the base quarterly reward for the current quarter has been paid.
+A minimum of 100k blocks can be set for bonus duration.
 - Includes recovery function for JUDGE and other ERC20 tokens.
 A defined fee is paid for token recovery.

 ### 3. Rewards Manager
-*Distributes rewards to stakers in the JudgeStaking contract during claim or withdrawals* <br> <br>
+*Distributes rewards to stakers in the JudgeStaking contract whenever a claim or withdrawal related functions are called by the a staker* <br> <br>
 **Handles**:
-- Payment of quarterly rewards (sent from Treasury)
+- Payment of quarterly base rewards.
-- Payment of optional bonus rewards
+- Payment of optional quarterly bonus rewards
 - Provides JudgeStaking with the hooks below to enable claim: <br>
 `sendRewards()` <br>
 `sendBonus()`
-- **NOTE**: Bonus rewards can only be sent to the rewards manager contract if the base quarterly reward for current quarter has been paid.
 - Includes recovery function for JUDGE and other ERC20 tokens.
 A defined fee is paid for token recovery.

 ### 4. Judge Staking
 *This is the core staking contract where users can lock their JUDGE tokens to earn pro-rata rewards* <br> <br>
 **Reward Accounting**:
-- It uses `accJudgePerShare` and `accBonusJudgePerShare` to calculate user earnings over a number of blocks **Key Functions**:
+- It uses `accJudgePerShare` and `accBonusJudgePerShare` to calculate stake earnings per share over a number of blocks **Key Functions**:
-- The `deposit()` function allows any address to participate in the staking contract by staking JUDGE tokens
+- The `deposit()` function allows any address to participate in the staking contract by staking JUDGE tokens.
+They simply input a stake amount and a lockup duration to create a stake.
 - Users can use the `claimRewards()` function to withdraw their rewards while still having their stakes in the pool
 - The `withdraw()` function when called claims pending rewards and withdraws specified amount for the target stake to the user wallet.
+Calling this function is not possible until the stake at the desired index is matured.
+Matured stakes will keep receiving a pro rata share of rewards.
-- The `withdrawAll()` function when called claims pending rewards and withdraws all the target stake balance to the user wallet.
+- The `withdrawAll()` function when called claims pending rewards and withdraws all the desired stake index balance to the user wallet.
+Calling this function is also not possible until the stake matures.
 - The `earlyWithdraw()` function when called claims pending rewards and withdraws specified amount for the target stake to the user wallet (penalty applies).
-The penalty is dependent on two the defined `earlyWithdrawalPenaltyPercent` and the lockup duration.
-- The `emergencyWithdraw()` function is an admin-only, one time function call that returns all stakes and rewards to all participants of the staking pool at the block of calling the function
+Learn more about the penalty.
-- It includes the token recovery function (recovery fee applies)
+- It includes the token recovery function (recovery fee applies).
+Learn more about recovery fees.

 **Integration**:
-- Interacts with the Rewards Manager contract to distribute base and bonus rewards
+- Interacts with the Rewards Manager contract to distribute base and bonus rewards.
+Any time a user initiates a claim or a withdrawal, the staking contract calls the sendRewards() and sendBonus() if the pending baseReward and pending bonusRewards are greater than 0.

 ## Security Features
-- Built with OpenZeppelin Access Control contract to support role based permissions across all contracts
+- Built with OpenZeppelin Access Control contract to support role based permissions across all contracts.
-- Multiple gatekeepers and modifiers to handle edge cases
+- Multiple gatekeepers and modifiers to handle edge cases.
+- Follows the CEI security order for solidity contracts.
-- Recovery functions for all ERC20 tokens in all contracts except JUDGE Token contract itself
+- Recovery functions for all ERC20 tokens in all contracts except JUDGE Token contract itself.
+- Reentrancy proof

 ## Deployment Notes
-*The contracts are dependent on one another.
-You can correctly deploy them in this order*
+*The 4 contracts somewhat have circular dependency.
+You can correctly deploy them in this order:*
 - `JudgeToken.sol`
 - `RewardsManager.sol`
 - `JudgeStaking.sol`
 - `JudgeTreasury.sol` <br> <br>
 **Grant neccesary roles across contracts to allow secure and seamless interactions.
 Some examples below:**
-- Grant Judge Treasury address the `MINTER_ROLE()` from Judge Token contract
+- Grant Judge Treasury address the `MINTER_ROLE()`  and `ALLOCATION_MINTER_ROLE()` from Judge Token contract
-- Grant Jusge Staking address the `REWARDS_DISTRIBUTOR_ROLE()`
+- Grant Jusge Staking address the `REWARDS_DISTRIBUTOR_ROLE()` <br><br>
+**Alternatively run the deployment script in this repo to seamlessly deploy all 4 contracts**

 ---
 ## Getting Started (Developer)